Sciurus carolinensis | Eastern Grey Squirrel | Iora glas

 Competition, Disease transmission

-Eradication of this species is not possible and it is estimated that the numbers of Sciurus carolinensis and the damage caused by it in its introduced range will remain at its current levels (European Commission, 2014).
+Eradication of this species is not possible and it is estimated that the numbers of Sciurus carolinensis and the damage caused by it in its introduced range will remain at its current levels (Bertolino et al., 2014).

 Control should be carried out at the end of February and monthly until the end of May (Lawton, undated).
 It should be noted that the species will recolonise an isolated wood within 3 months and a non-isolated site within 1 month.
 The timing of the control is therefore critical to minimise damage to trees.